sukanyabeuria/Fraud-Shield/README.md

 # 🧪 Backend Testing & Verification

-The backend has been tested locally using FastAPI, Python and `curl`.
+The backend has been tested locally using Python, FastAPI, Uvicorn, PostgreSQL and `curl`.

 ## 1. Authentication Schema Test